DiamondLightSource/dodal/docs/explanations/decisions/0003-make-devices-factory.md

 ## Context

-We should add a decorator to support verfied device connection.
+We should add a decorator to support verified device connection.

 ## Decision